arthug-ME/load_axial_shear_moment_diagrams/README.md

 - Essentially a Free-Body Diagram of the beam
 - It shows where the external forces and moments are applied

-For a system to be in equilibrium, external forces must be balanced by an internal force as stated by Newton's 3rd law
+For a system to be in equilibrium, there must be no net forces
-- Axial forces, shear forces, and bending moments are 3rd law force pairs to external forces and moments
+- Axial forces, shear forces, and bending moments all sum to zero in equilibrium by Newton's Second Law

 Axial Forces (*N* in diagrams):